 Over 30 years in High Performance Computing and Parallel Computing.

-Author of nine programming books, numerous papers and blogs.
+Author/coauthor of ten programming books, numerous papers and blogs.

 Expert on Supercomputer architectures and HPC programming.

 HPC and ML/AI Consultant

 Technical writing, Teaching, White Papers

 February 1989 – June 2016